Elevation-Derived Hydrography READ Rules: Artificial Path

 Delineation

-The limit of artificial path is the connection between the inflow and outflow points of an in-line polygon, the line through a head or terminal open waterbody that connects to the inflow (for terminal), or the outflow point (for head).
+The limit of an Artificial path feature is defined as the connection between the inflow and outflow points of an in-line polygon, the line through a head or terminal open waterbody connecting to the inflow (for terminal) or the outflow point (for head) (Figure 34).

 Representation Rules